nodegui/nodegui/website/docs/api/QAction.md

 ### `action.isCheckable()`

 Returns true if this action has been marked as checkable.
-It calls the native method [QIcon: isCheckable](https://doc.qt.io/qt-5/qaction.html#checkable-prop).
+It calls the native method [QAction: isCheckable](https://doc.qt.io/qt-5/qaction.html#checkable-prop).

-### `icon.setCheckable(isCheckable)`
+### `action.setCheckable(isCheckable)`

 Indicate that this action is checkable.

 A checkable action is one which has an on/off state.
 For example, in a word processor, a Bold toolbar button may be either on or off.
 An action which is not a toggle action is a command action; a command action is simply executed, e.g. file save.
 By default, this property is `false`.

-It calls the native method [QIcon: setCheckable](https://doc.qt.io/qt-5/qaction.html#checkable-prop).
+It calls the native method [QAction: setCheckable](https://doc.qt.io/qt-5/qaction.html#checkable-prop).

 - `isCheckable`: boolean

 ### `action.isChecked()`

 Returns true if this action has been marked as checked.
-It calls the native method [QIcon: isChecked](https://doc.qt.io/qt-5/qaction.html#checked-prop).
+It calls the native method [QAction: isChecked](https://doc.qt.io/qt-5/qaction.html#checked-prop).

-### `icon.setChecked(isChecked)`
+### `action.setChecked(isChecked)`

 Indicate that this action is checked.

 Only checkable actions can be checked.
 By default, this is false (the action is unchecked).

-It calls the native method [QIcon: setChecked](https://doc.qt.io/qt-5/qaction.html#checkable-prop).
+It calls the native method [QAction: setChecked](https://doc.qt.io/qt-5/qaction.html#checkable-prop).

 - `isChecked`: boolean

+### `action.isSeparator()`

+Returns `true` if this action is a separator action; otherwise it returns `false`.
+It calls the native method [QAction: isSeparator](https://doc.qt.io/qt-5/qaction.html#isSeparator).

+### `action.setSeparator(isSeparator)`

+If `isSeparator` is `true` then this action will be considered a separator.

+How a separator is represented depends on the widget it is inserted into.
+Under most circumstances the text, submenu, and icon will be ignored for separator actions.

+It calls the native method [QAction: setSeparator](https://doc.qt.io/qt-5/qaction.html#setSeparator).

+- `isSeparator`: boolean